arsok/funext/README.md

 # Funext
-Funext is a library which provides some useful extension functions for Kotlin projects. <br>
+Funext is a library which provides some useful extension & infix functions for Kotlin projects. <br>